How to Verify a Contractor License in California

 When you verify a license, make sure the classification matches the type of work you need.
 A contractor with only a C-36 plumbing license cannot legally perform electrical work, even if they claim they can.
 If your project involves multiple trades, you may need a B (General Building) contractor who can oversee the entire project and hire appropriately licensed subcontractors.

-If you discover that a contractor who solicited you or is performing work at your home is unlicensed, you have several options.
-First, do not make any further payments.
+If you discover that a contractor is unlicensed, do not make any further payments.
 Under California Business and Professions Code Section 7031, an unlicensed contractor cannot enforce a contract or collect payment for work performed.
 You may even be entitled to recover money already paid.
+You can file a complaint with the CSLB, which investigates unlicensed contracting activity, or report the contractor to your local district attorney's office — performing contracting work without a license is a misdemeanor in California that can carry fines up to $15,000 and imprisonment.

 Ready to Verify?